-The Company received \$13.2 million less from financing activities from continuing operations during the six months ended April 30, 2009 compared to the same prior year period primarily due to items related to the Separation.
-In 2008, the Company received \$27.8 million of funding from Quanex Corporation (the Company's predecessor) from the Separation pursuant to the terms of the transaction related agreements; this consisted of a \$20.9 million initial funding from Quanex Corporation (the Company's predecessor) and a net \$6.9 million in true-up payments from Gerdau for the settlement of stock options and change of control agreements.
+The Company received \$18.3 million less from financing activities from continuing operations during the nine months ended July 31, 2009 compared to the same prior year period primarily due to items related to the Separation.
+In 2008, the Company received \$32.7 million of funding from Quanex Corporation (the Company's predecessor) from the Separation pursuant to the terms of the transaction related agreements; this consisted of a \$20.9 million initial funding from Quanex Corporation, a net \$6.9 million in true-up payments from Gerdau for the settlement of stock options and change of control agreements and \$5.0 million from Gerdau related to Quanex Corporation's convertible debentures.
 In 2009, the Company received \$15.4 million from Gerdau representing the fourth and final true-up and relating to distribution taxes pursuant to the terms of the transaction related agreements.
 The Company does not anticipate any further cash from financing activities related to the Separation.

-Cash provided from financing activities also declined in 2009 from the Company's payment of dividends during the first half of 2009.
-In the first half of fiscal 2009, the Company paid quarterly dividends of \$0.03 per common share, which amounted to \$2.3 million.
+Cash provided from financing activities also declined in 2009 from the Company's payment of dividends during the first nine months of 2009.
+In the first nine months of fiscal 2009, the Company paid quarterly dividends of \$0.03 per common share, which amounted to \$3.4 million compared to \$1.1 million in the same prior year period.
 There were no similar quarterly dividend distributions in continuing operations during the first half of fiscal 2008 as the dividend payment during such period was made by the Company's legal predecessor, Quanex Corporation, and thus is reported in cash used for financing activities from discontinued operations.
 The Company expects to continue to pay quarterly cash dividends hereafter although payment of future cash dividends will be at the discretion of the board of directors after taking into account various factors, including the Company's financial condition and operating results, along with current and anticipated cash needs.